Collaborative Neural Rendering using Anime Character Sheets: Experiments

-Our model is optimized by AdamW~\cite{loshchilov_decoupled_2019} with weight decay $10^{-4}$ for $224k$ iterations.
-We choose $m=4, k=4$ during training and $m=4, k=1$ during inference in all experiments unless otherwise specified.
-The training process uses a batch size of $24$ with all input resolution set to $128\times128$.
-Model training takes about a week on four GPUs.
-For quantitative evaluation, we measure the losses on the validation split.
+Our model is optimized by AdamW~\cite{loshchilov_decoupled_2019} with weight decay $10^{-4}$ for $224K$ iterations.
+We choose $m=4, k=4$ during training unless otherwise specified.
+The training process uses a batch size of $24$ with all input resolutions set to $256\times256$.
+Model training takes about three weeks on four GPUs.